-Certified Application Assistant Information - A person may only apply to the Address Confidentiality Program through victim advocate that has been designated by the Attorney General as an Application Assistant.
-To apply for the Address Confidentiality Program please contact an Application Assistant nearest you.
+Certified Application Assistant Information - A person may only apply to the Address Confidentiality Program through a victim advocate that has been designated by the Attorney General as an Application Assistant.
+To apply to the Address Confidentiality Program please contact an Application Assistant near you.

 Frequently Asked Questions

-Does the Address Confidentiality Program (ACP) remove or delete information in existing records?
+Does the ACP remove or delete information about me that already exists in records?